-4.10.
+10.1.
 Refreshing YARN Capacity Scheduler

+This topic describes how to "refresh" the Capacity Scheduler from Ambari in cases where you have added or modified existing queues.
 After you modify the Capacity Scheduler configuration, YARN supports refreshing the queues without requiring you to restart your ResourceManager.
 The "refresh" operation is valid if you have made no destructive changes to your configuration.
 Removing a queue is an example of a destructive change.